haziq21/eco-route/README.md

 ## Features

 - Route calculation using only public transport.
-- Location-based alarms / alerts (for use during travel).
 - Bus arrival timings
-- Bus / MRT service announcements
+- Bus route information

 ## Using the PWA

-On android when visiting https://ecoroute.vercel.app/ an 'add to home screen' button should appear.
+As of now, EcoRoute is best viewed on mobile screens.
+On android, when visiting https://ecoroute.vercel.app/, an 'add to home screen' button should appear.
+Alternatively, click the three dot menu > install.
 On iOS Safari, click on share > add to home screen.